qdrant/landing_page/qdrant-landing/content/blog/qdrant-unstructured.md

   - unstructured
 ---

 Building powerful applications with Qdrant starts with loading vector representations into the system.
 Traditionally, this involves scraping or extracting data from sources, performing operations such as cleaning, chunking, and generating embeddings, and finally loading it into Qdrant.
-This process can be complex, but the Qdrant ingestion destination in Unstructured aims to simplify it.
+While this process can be complex, Unstructured.io includes Qdrant as an ingestion destination.

 In this blog post, we'll demonstrate how to load data into Qdrant from the channels of a Discord server.
-The process is similar for the [20+ vetted data sources](https://unstructured-io.github.io/unstructured/ingest/source_connectors.html) supported by Unstructured.
+You can use a similar process for the [20+ vetted data sources](https://unstructured-io.github.io/unstructured/ingest/source_connectors.html) supported by Unstructured.

 ### Prerequisites

 - A running Qdrant instance.
 Refer to our [Quickstart guide](https://qdrant.tech/documentation/quick-start/) to set up an instance.
 - A Discord bot token.
 Generate one [here](https://discord.com/developers/applications) after adding the bot to your server.
 - Unstructured CLI with the required extras.
+For more information, see the Discord [Getting Started guide](https://discord.com/developers/docs/getting-started).
 Install it with the following command:

 ```bash
 pip install unstructured[discord,local-inference,qdrant]